 Having gone through these stages I have reached the following personal precepts in order of importance:

 This is easier said than done.
 Love is a divine power that goes far beyond man himself and cannot be commanded.
-One can only pray to God to be given the grace of being able to love Him, oneself, or another person.
+One can only pray to enter into harmony with the Divine, or to love oneself, or another person.

 By prayer I mean entering in a state of inner communication.
 God to me is not the tyranical figure of the Old Testament, but the Soul, the ' I ' of manifested and non-manifested existence, outside space, time and dimensions, more than we can comprehend in our wildest fantasies, yet closer to us than anything we know, because we are part of the Divine.

 ThÓt God cannot be touched by blasphemy and all abuse of man.